waysact/webpack-subresource-integrity/MIGRATE-v1-to-v5.md

 mode](https://webpack.js.org/configuration/mode/) is `development` and enabling it otherwise (when it is `production` or `none`.)

 This should make things work as expected for 99% of users.
-You're obviously free to override the `enabled` setting if this default doesn't suit your needs.
+You're free to override the `enabled` setting if this default doesn't suit your needs.

 ### Named export `SubresourceIntegrityPlugin`